aws-samples/amazon-dynamodb-labs/content/game-player-data/past-games/Step2.en.md

-+++
+---
-title = "Retrieve games for a user" menuTitle = "Retrieve games for a user" date = 2021-04-21T07:33:04-05:00 weight = 62 chapter = false
+title: "Retrieve games for a user"
+menuTitle: "Retrieve games for a user"
+date: 2021-04-21T07:33:04-05:00
+weight: 62
+chapter: false
-pre = ""
+pre: ""
-description = "In this step, you add an inverted index to the table.
+description: "In this step, you add an inverted index to the table.
 An inverted index is created like any other secondary index."
-+++
+---

 Now that you have created the inverted index, let’s use it to retrieve the `Game` entities played by a `User`.
 To handle this, you need to query the inverted index with the `User` whose `Game` entities you want to see.